The cutman in the corner

 When Anthony Joshua takes a seat in his corner between the rounds of a fight, there’s someone leaning in who isn’t throwing punches but could be the reason the contest continues.
-His name is Dr Ian Gatt, aka, ‘The Boxing Physio’, and is one of the most trusted cutmen in the game.
+His name is Dr Ian Gatt, aka, ‘The Boxing Physio’, and he’s one of the most trusted cutmen in the game.

 In boxing, the title of a cutman might conjure up gritty movie images – bloodied towels, screaming coaches and adrenaline-soaked corners.
 The truth?
 It’s far more controlled and methodical.